postgres-ai/docs/blog/20220106-explain-analyze-needs-buffers-to-improve-the-postgres-query-optimization-process.md

 Execution may take 1 millisecond on production to select 1000 rows, and 1 second on an experimental environment (or vice versa), and we can spend hours trying to understand why we have the difference.

-With BUFFERS, however, if we deal with same- or similar-size databases in both environments, we always work with the same or similar data volumes giving us the same (similar) buffer numbers.
+With `BUFFERS`, however, if we deal with same- or similar-size databases in both environments, we always work with the same or similar data volumes giving us the same (similar) buffer numbers.
 If we are lucky enough so we can work with production *clones* (keeping the same physical layout of data, same bloat, and so on) when troubleshooting/optimizing SQL queries, we will have:
 - exactly the same `buffer hits` if there are no reads if Postgres buffer pool is warmed up,
 - if the buffer pool is cold or not big enough on an experimental environment, then we'll see `buffer reads` that will translate to `buffer hits` on production / on a system with a warmed-up buffer pool state.